lukelbd/climate-benchmarks/README.md

 `ncrcat` (NetCDF record concatenator), `ncecat` (NetCDF ensemble concatenator), `ncra` (NetCDF record averager), `nces` (NetCDF ensemble statistics), `ncremap` (NetCDF remaper), `ncflint` (NetCDF file interpolator), and `ncclimo` (NetCDF climatology generator).
 The documentation can be found [here](http://nco.sourceforge.net/).

+## Fortran
+Fortran is the only low-level, high-performance language tested in these benchmarks.
+It may seem like an anachronism to outsiders, but there are [perfectly valid](http://moreisdifferent.com/2015/07/16/why-physicsts-still-use-fortran/) reasons scientists still prefer it.
+The most important of these is that a very powerful parallelization tool, MPI, can be used only with C++ and Fortran.
+And of these two, although it is certainly not the right tool for software engineers and object-oriented programming, Fortran is the more array-friendly and easier-to-learn language (its name, after all, is an acronym for Formula Translator).
+Further, it is generally just as fast as C++.

 ## Climate Data Operators (CDO)
 CDO has generally similar functionality to the NetCDF operators and places strict requirements on the dataset format (e.g. all variables must have 2 horizontal "spatial" dimensions, an optional height dimension, and an optional time dimension).
 Although I'm sure these restrictions are necessary, they can sometimes be frustrating -- and anyway, CDO may, at first glance, seem redundant.